Browse:

 In Scopus:

-Do a document search for the authors last name AND the article title in quotes.
+Do a document search for the authors last name AND the article's title enclosed in quotes.
 Search "all fields."
 Set the "date range" to correspond to the publication year.

 Click on the number in the far-right column to see records for citing articles.

-When you find the Chemical Abstract record for the article of interest, click on the link to citing articles that appears on the far right-hand side of the screen.
+When you find the Chemical Abstract record for the article of interest, click on the "Citing __" button that appears under the abstract.

 In Google Scholar: